- PhD StudentDepartment of Agriculture, Food and Environment, University of Pisa

 - 80 Via del Borghetto, Pisa

-I have 5+ years of professional experience in various countries across the globe – the Netherlands, Germany, Italy, Portugal, Russia and China.
+I have 5+ years of professional experience in various countries across the globe – Italy, Germany, Portugal, the Netherlands, Latvia, Austria, China and Russia.
 During this time I performed diverse roles in sustainability research, business and education.
 By now, my research experience includes work in 4 EU-funded research projects covering a thematic spectrum from food systems and agri-food innovation to urban-rural linkages and digitalisation in rural areas.

 Over time, my interest has evolved into pursuing an academic career in sustainable development bringing in experiences acquired in the private and public sectors.
-At the moment, my research focusses on transdisciplinary approaches in agri-food research, and in the context of rural-urban relations.
-I am particularly interested in the ways to strengthen research-policy-practice cooperation, co-learning processes, and the functioning of Living Labs as an approach in multi-actor collaboration.
+My research focusses on co-learning processes in transdisciplinary research around agri-food and rural-urban issues.
+I am particularly interested in the ways to strengthen research-policy-practice collaboration and the functioning of Living Labs approach in multi-actor research projects.

 - Science-policy-practice collaboration and co-learning processes